oiyl/unity-freecam-melonloader/README.md

 # Development
+**⚠️ Run MelonLoader at least once to make sure the assemblies are downloaded**
 1. Copy "MelonLoader.dll" and "Il2CppInterop.Runtime.dll" from your `MelonLoader\net6\` path into the projects `libs\` folder

 2. Copy the library content from `MelonLoader\Il2CppAssemblies\` into the projects `libs\` directory